-- Preview Email Newsletter

 World Wildlife Fund Urges BLM to Maintain Protections for Alaska's Arctic Ecosystem (10)

 WASHINGTON, Aug.
 6 -- The World Wildlife Fund (WWF) has submitted a public comment letter to the U.S. Department of the Interior's Bureau of Land Management (BLM) expressing strong opposition to the proposed rescission of the 2024 regulations that govern the Management and Protection of the National Petroleum Reserve in Alaska (NPR-A).
-The organization argues that removing these regulations would disrupt a vital regulatory framework designed to balance energy development with the preservation of more ST
+The organization argues that removing these regulations would disrupt a vital regulatory framework designed to balance energy development with the preservation of the region's unique ecological, cultural, and sub more ST

 |